-Most programs will use a combination of shortcut button calls (Submit, Cancel, etc), normal Buttons which leave the windows open and CloseButtons that close the window when clicked.
+Most programs will use a combination of shortcut button calls (Submit, Cancel, etc), plain buttons that close the window, and ReadForm buttons that keep the window open but returns control back to the caller.

 Sometimes there are multiple names for the same function.
 This is simply to make the job of the programmer quicker and easier.
-Or they are old names that are no longer used but kept around so that existing programs don't break.

-The 4 primary windows of PySimpleGUI buttons and their names are:
+The 3 primary windows of PySimpleGUI buttons and their names are:

-'''
+Button = SimpleButton

-1. Button = ReadButton = RButton = ReadFormButton (old style... use Button instead)
+ReadButton = RButton = ReadFormButton (old style... use ReadButton instead)

-'''
+RealtimeButton